lbueti/forplot/README.md

-In order to also merge to arm labels, we would need to header rows using option *headernr*, leading to a header list with length 2: As before we can use further `?graphics::text` options.
+In order to also merge to arm labels, we would need to header rows using option *headernr*, leading to a header list with length 2: As before we can use further `graphics::text` options.

 ``` r